 Modern Chinese Cooking: A Simple Stir Fry

-Jessie Chien is a huge advocate of eating locally and seasonally, and finding a light stir fry recipe is her antidote to cravings of salads and pizzas while living abroad.
+Jessie Chien is an advocate of eating locally, and finding a light stir fry recipe is her antidote to cravings of pizzas while living abroad.

 I shop at local wet markets when I can, but I’m going to admit: I also have an undeniable habit of going across town to the big Western supermarkets and stocking up on nutella, canned tomatoes, and Extra Virgin Olive Oil.